wang-xinhong/Barabasi-Albert-Model-CSharp-Generator/README.md

 # Barabási-Albert Model CSharp Generator

-A demo to generate Scale-free network with b-a model, not optimized for large scale.
+A demo to generate Scale-free network with b-a model in pajek format, not optimized for large scale.